rwz/nestive/README.md

 # Nestive [![Build Status](https://travis-ci.org/rwz/nestive.png)](https://travis-ci.org/rwz/nestive) [![Code Climate](https://codeclimate.com/github/rwz/nestive.png)](https://codeclimate.com/github/rwz/nestive)
-## A Nested Inheritable Layouts Plugin for Rails
+## A Nested Inheritable Layouts Helpers for Rails

 Nestive adds powerful layout and view helpers to your Rails app.
 It's similar to the nested layout technique [already documented in the Rails guides](http://guides.rubyonrails.org/layouts_and_rendering.html#using-nested-layouts) and found in many other nested layout plugins (a technique using `content_for` and rendering the parent layout at the end of the child layout).
 There's a bunch of problems with this technique, including: